Understanding the Importance of an Affidavit of Execution for Legal Documents

 How does an affidavit of execution enhance the credibility of a document?

-It serves as sworn proof that the document was signed competently and voluntarily, which can be invaluable in legal disputes and verifying the authenticity of the document.
+It serves as sworn proof that the document was signed competently and voluntarily, which can be invaluable in legal disputes and in verifying its authenticity.

 In what situations are affidavits of execution commonly used?